 Proofread and Edit

-Meticulously proofread your paper to eliminate grammatical errors and typos.
+Make sure you proofread your paper to eliminate grammatical errors and typos.
 An error-free, well-written paper reflects your professionalism and attention to detail.
 Consider using professional editing services if necessary.

 Conclusion

-In this context, the query do conferences give notification of rejection is particularly relevant, confirming that such notifications are a standard and constructive part of the academic process.
+In this context, the query do conferences give notification of rejection is particularly relevant, confirming that such notifications are a standard and necessary part of the academic process.
 They offer valuable insights for researchers, guiding them in refining their work for future success.